 Recipe for Shrimp and Zucchini Fritters with Yogurt Sauce below!

 - Cast Iron Skillet (or other heavy skillet)

 - 3 medium zucchini grated

 - 1/2 lb. shrimp peeled and deveined and roughly chopped

 - 2 eggs

-- 1 cup (preferably whole wheat) Panko breadcrumbs (plus more if needed)
+- 1 cup panko breadcrumbs (plus more if needed)

 - zest of one lemon

-- Mix together all ingredients for yogurt sauce.
+- While you are waiting for the zucchini to sit, mix together all ingredients for yogurt sauce.
 Set aside.

-- Combine zucchini, shrimp, eggs, breadcrumbs, salt, pepper, lemon zest, and parsley in a large bowl.
+- Combine squeezed out zucchini, chopped shrimp (1/2 lb.), 2 eggs, panko breadcrumbs (1 cup), kosher salt and black pepper to taste, lemon zest (from 1 lemon), and minced fresh parsley (2 tablespoons) in a large bowl.
 Mixture should hold together well- if it seems too wet, add some more breadcrumbs.

-- Heat the oil in a cast iron or other heavy skillet over medium-high heat.
+- Heat the olive oil (2 tablespoons) in a cast iron or other heavy skillet over medium-high heat.
 Using a large scoop or a 1/2 cup measure, scoop mixture into hot oil.
 Flatten tops slightly with a spatula.

 - Cook for 3 minutes, flip, and cook for another 3 minutes, or until golden brown on both sides.
 Remove and place on a paper towel lined plate.

 - Continue until all of zucchini mixture is used up, adding more oil if necessary.